msainsburydale/NeuralEstimators.jl/docs/src/API/core.md

 ## Inference with observed data

-The following functions are intended to facilitate the use of a trained neural estimator with observed data.
+The following functions facilitate the use of a trained neural estimator with observed data.

-Note that most [`NeuralEstimators`](@ref) are callable and can be applied to data `Z` (possibly containing multiple data sets) in a call of the form `estimator(Z)` or similar.
-In these cases, one may leverage a GPU by simply moving the estimator and the data to the GPU using [`gpu()`](https://fluxml.ai/Flux.jl/stable/models/functors/#Flux.gpu-Tuple{Any}).
-See also [`estimate()`](@ref) to apply the estimator over batches of data, which can alleviate memory issues when working with large data sets (the methods below typically use this memory-safe approach where possible).

 ```@docs
 estimate